What’s in this article

 - Autostrade (Motorways) – these are Italy’s highways and are toll roads.
 When you enter a highway you must first pass through a ticket booth to take an entry ticket.
 When you arrive at your destination, you must pay the toll using the entry ticket.
 Cards and cash are commonly accepted, but be wary of the “Telepass lanes” (electronic toll collection system).

 - Strade Statali (SS) – are Italian freeway or National roads and you don’t need to pay the toll.
 The Italian national roads are of various shapes and sizes, ranging from wide, straight roads to curved, narrow roads.
-They can be main state roads with a speed limit of 110 km/h (68 mph), which is reduced to 90 km/h (56 mph) in bad weather condition, or secondary roads with speed limits ranging from 70 km/h (43 mph) to 90 km/h (56 mph) depending on the road.
-There may be short stretches on both main and secondary roads where a maximum speed of 70 km/h (43 mph) is required, but this must always be communicated by road signs.
+They include main state roads with a speed limit of 110 km/h (68 mph), reduced to 90 km/h (56 mph) in bad weather.
+Secondary roads have speed limits ranging from 70 km/h (43 mph) to 90 km/h (56 mph), depending on the road.
+Road signs always indicate any short stretches on either type of road where drivers must reduce speed to 70 km/h (43 mph).

 - Strade Provinciali (SP) – Provincial roads are Italy’s local roads and they range from large, well-maintained roads, similar to secondary state roads, to small country roads.
 Smaller roads have speed limits ranging from 50 km/h (31 mph) to 70 km/h (43 mph), depending on the road.
 Speed limit is always displayed with road signs.